kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

       - `BlockOrShare`: The inverse of `ConsumedOrNever`.
 If the first consumer requests no capacity, it consumes the entire device (i.e., full capacity).
 If it does specify a capacity request, the device remains shareable up to the guaranteed amount.

       The current default behavior is `AlwaysConsumed` when the sharingPolicy is defined.

+    - Additionally, a common SharingPolicy can be defined in the Device struct (similar to mixins) and reference it using new fields named `SharingPolicyRef` or `SharingPolicyName`, which are mutually exclusive with the Default field as discussed in [this comment's thread](https://github.com/kubernetes/kubernetes/pull/132522#discussion_r2208705536).

 2. Use a **count** field to specify how many times a device can be reallocated to different resource requests.